andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 In my previous role at a software vendor as a Solution Engineer for many years helping customers with microsegmentation, zero-trust and microsegmentation is nothing new but an important security solution in todays IT landscape.
 I find the Arista MSS solution very interesting.
-The biggest differenciator with MSS is where the enforcement is done and how easy it is to get started and manage.
+The biggest differentiator with MSS is where the enforcement is done and how easy it is to get started and manage.
 In contrast to other solutions out there MSS will allow you to cover all needs from Campus, Datacenter all the way to the Branch/Edge, not leaving any gaps.
 MSS enforcement point is your switches, not an agent, not a software layer but right there where the traffic is and on the devices that are responsible for switching and routing your precious data, regardless of what kind and in which part of the network it is.
 Then there is performance, when using MSS it is actually line-rate performance which means no performance penalty when enabling an important security solution in your fabric.

 So how does it work?
 Lets dig in and find out.